-Man struck by lightning in Spring speaks out after incident
+Man struck by lightning while walking dogs in Spring speaks out after incident

 "I saw it in the distance, and I started walking faster," Coreas said.

-The odds that the strike would be recorded on video was even greater.
-Coreas beat that odd as well.
+The odds that the strike would be recorded on video were even greater, but Coreas beat those odds as well.

 "I have no memory of being hit," Coreas said.
 The video filled in the blanks.